cylondata/twister2/docs/documents/installation/kubernetes/twister2-kubernetes-install.md

 Twister2 expects that either a Persistent Storage Provisioner or statically configured PersistentVolume exists in the cluster.
 Persistent storage class needs to be specified in the client.yaml configuration file.
-Configuration parameter is: kubernetes.persistent.storage.class
+Configuration parameter is:

+    kubernetes.persistent.storage.class

+We used the default storage value as "twister2-nfs-storage".
+Please set your persistent storage class name in your provisioner and in the client.yaml config file.

 We tested with NFS-Client provisioner from: https://github.com/kubernetes-incubator/external-storage/tree/master/nfs-client

 NFS-Client provisioner is used if you already have an NFS server.
-Otherwise you may also use NFS provisioner that does not require to have an NFS provisioner: https://github.com/kubernetes-incubator/external-storage/tree/master/nfs
+Otherwise you may use the NFS provisioner that does not require to have an NFS server: https://github.com/kubernetes-incubator/external-storage/tree/master/nfs

 Before proceeding with Twister2, make sure you either setup a static PersistentVolume